-9. The first issue you will need to consider is the circumstances in which you came to have the information you propose to disclose and whether it was disclosed in the course of obtaining legal advice.

-10. In relation to the second limb, maintaining a claim for LPP in legal proceedings, in general communications with in-house counsel are protected by LPP but there are some notable exceptions such as cartel investigations by the European Commission - see Akzo Nobel (Case C-550/07P), [2011] 2 AC 338 where the ECJ rejected claims of privilege in relation to communications with in-house counsel on the basis that an inhouse lawyer does not enjoy the same level of professional independence as an external or independent lawyer.
-You will need to consider whether the proposed disclosure is prima facie protected by privilege having regard to the subject matter and the terms of your employment.

-11. However, that may not be the end of the matter, as several of the categories of wrongdoing listed in section 43B ('qualifying disclosure') involve criminal offences or other criminal conduct.
-You will need to consider the crime/ fraud exception and whether any claim for LPP could be maintained in legal proceedings in light of the principles and case law defining and delimiting that exception to LPP.

-12. You will want to ask yourself whether your communications were for the purpose of the employer (your client so to speak) committing a crime or fraud for which the information disclosure to you forms part of a fraudulent act.
-If so any claim of LPP could not be maintained in proceedings, and provided the other conditions of the Act are met, you may make the disclosure.

-13. These issues are not straightforward and you will no doubt consider taking your own legal advice.
+- 9. The first issue you will need to consider is the circumstances in which you came to have the information you propose to disclose and whether it was disclosed in the course of obtaining legal advice. - 10.
+In relation to the second limb, maintaining a claim for LPP in legal proceedings, in general communications with in-house counsel are protected by LPP.
+However, you should first consider whether LPP does apply, including in particular who is your 'client' and whether you are acting as their lawyer rather than just as, say, their 'man of business'; see, for example, R. (on the application of Jet2.com Ltd) v Civil Aviation Authority [2020] EWCA Civ 35.
+There are also some notable exceptions such as cartel investigations by the European Commission see Akzo Nobel (Case C-550/07P), [2011] 2 AC 338 where the ECJ rejected claims of privilege in relation to communications with in-house counsel on the basis that an in-house lawyer does not enjoy the same level of professional independence as an external or independent lawyer.
+You will need to consider whether the proposed disclosure is prima facie protected by privilege having regard to the subject matter and the terms of your employment. - 11.
+However, that may not be the end of the matter, as several of the categories of wrongdoing listed in section 43B ('qualifying disclosure') involve criminal offences or other criminal conduct.
+You will need to consider the crime/ fraud exception and whether any claim for LPP could be maintained in legal proceedings in light of the principles and case law defining and delimiting that exception to LPP. - 12.
+You will want to ask yourself whether your communications were for the purpose of the employer (your client so to speak) committing a crime or fraud for which the information disclosure to you forms part of a fraudulent act.
+If so any claim of LPP could not be maintained in proceedings, and provided the other conditions of the Act are met, you may make the disclosure. - 13.
+These issues are not straightforward and you will no doubt consider taking your own legal advice.